nabilyusuf/Plexus-Coding-Challenge/README.md

 # Plexus-Coding-Challenge
-Solution to the Plexus code chalenge
+Solution to the Plexus code challenge

 ## Table of contents: